isaacbernat/netflix-to-srt/README.md

 ## TODOs
 - More robust file parsing than just some quick and dirty regexes
 - Javascript/web version so this can be done entirely through a browser
 - Real tests.
-The way to "test" it now is by running `python to_srt.py -i samples -o samples` from the the project's root directory and check the `.srt` results.
+The way to "test" it now is by running `python to_srt.py -i samples -o samples` from the the project's root directory and check the `.srt` results (or `python3 to_srt.py -i samples -o samples`).
 - Create a pip package for this

 ## Note: